finos/FDC3/docs/api/spec.md

 #### API Access
 The FDC3 API can be made available to an application through a number of different methods.
 In the case of web applications, a Desktop Agent SHOULD provide the FDC3 API via a global accessible as _window.fdc3_.
 Implementors MAY additionally make the API available through modules, imports, or other means.

 The global `window.fdc3` must only be available after the API is ready to use.
-To prevent the API from being used before it is ready, implementors may provide a global `fdc3Ready` event.
+To prevent the API from being used before it is ready, implementors SHOULD provide a global `fdc3Ready` event.
 Here is code demonstrating the use of the FDC3 API and the ready event:

 ```js
 function fdc3Stuff() {